 Our MA Fine Art programme is a unique postgraduate course delivered by distance learning.

 It’s ideal for creative practitioners who are looking to develop their skills further, tutors who want to develop their own practice to inform their teaching or undergraduates who are looking to progress to postgraduate study outside the conventional higher education system.

-Our MA Fine Art programme is a three-year, part-time course offering you academic challenge and unique opportunity to enhance your practice.
+Our MA Fine Art programme was previously a three-year, part-time course offering you academic challenge and unique opportunity to enhance your practice.
 Launched in 2011, it was the first distance-learning MA Fine Art in Europe.
 This year, OCA will be establishing a two year teaching model for the MA Fine Art programme which will differ from the previous three year model.
 Details on the course structure are currently under development.
 To receive updates, please submit an enquiry form.
 The two year teaching model is expected to be ready for the 2020/2021 intake, beginning August 2020.

 Our MA Fine Art introduces professional practice in your chosen discipline and offers support of your aspirations.
 The course covers wide range of media, including painting, drawing, sculpture, printmaking, installation, performance, time-based work, digital art and photography.
 The emphasis of the programme is on studio practice, with theory, context and professional practice integrated throughout.

 You’ll travel through the course, along with other students, in a cohort; sharing experiences and learning through group and individual work.
 The curriculum builds from a more structured programme towards autonomous study, with an emphasis on enquiry, critical reflection and exploration.
 Through lectures, seminars, tutorials and critiques as well as one-to-one tutorial support, you’ll benefit from the expertise of core course tutors and guest lecturers.
 These professionals have an outstanding range of expertise including curation, media and marketing, art theory, professional practice and specialist related disciplines (for example anthropology).